Brake dust filter hood with final separator and vortex generator for passive manipulation of the boundary layer

 - Rail vehicles

-A first prototype is in development and soon to be tested in the university-belonging wind tunnel.
+A first prototype is in development and will soon to be tested in the university-belonging wind tunnel.

 Ostfalia University of Applied Sciences – Hochschule Braunschweig/Wolfenbüttel